nicolas-goyon/Voxel-Mesh-Optimization-Library/README.md

 # RectangleMerging

-The bruteforce seems to be way too fast, i know the result isn't the one that has the less of rectangles, but the result is close enough for voxel verts reduction.
+The DisjointSets seems to be way too fast, i know the result isn't the one that has the less of rectangles, but the result is close enough for voxel verts reduction.

 # Explanations